The Larger World

 This hurts.
 It hurts badly, no doubt about it.
 It hurts knowing that half of the people I live with in this country chose this over a capable, qualified mixed race woman.
 The choice should’ve been a no-brainer, and apparently, a combination of no-brainedness, bigotry, and cruelty led us to this choice instead.
 It’ll take time for me to process all this, but there were some things I resolved while gaming out my three scenarios.

 I know Trump wants me, wants all of us who worked so hard for Kamala Harris, to feel despair.
 No doubt his moves going forward will be calculated to inflict that feeling on us.
 Trump may be an idiot, but he knows by instinct that people in despair are more likely to give up and not stand between him and his intended victims.
 That’s why I resolved that, whatever pain I might feel at losing, I was not going to give him my despair.
 He’s about to be given more weapons than he deserves.
-He will not get the wield that one.
+He will not get to wield that one.

 I’m also trying to remember why I worked hard for Kamala Harris.
 I respect her greatly and thought she ran a marvelous campaign under the circumstances, but it wasn’t primarily about her.
 One of my cousins is celebrating a birthday tonight.
 She’s a lot younger than I am, and she’s entering adulthood with fewer rights than women of my generation had.
 I want her to get those rights back.
 There are members of the LGBTQ community, especially those in the T part, who’ve come in for a hell of a lot of abuse during this campaign.
 I want them to finally be able to live in the world unfettered.
 I want immigrants, like my pronunciation students, to stop being made to feel like shit for having come to this country and lent it their skills and talents.
 It’s ridiculous to me that we don’t see it as an honor that people want to leave their homes and the families, cross oceans and deserts, to make a life here.